opencog/atomspace/examples/pattern-matcher/README.md

 second.
 However, it is quite easy to run an algorithm to make the same determination.
 This is a "virtual link": it acts as if any given ordered pair of numbers was actually in the AtomSpace, even though it isn't, really.
-The pair is only "virtually" there, existing breifly, just long enough to perform the determination.
+The pair is only "virtually" there, existing briefly, just long enough to perform the determination.

 Any relation that might require an infinitely-large set to instantiate